1NF053C/penguin-pie/README.md

 # Inspiration

 I'm working on a small codebase.
 I've been asked to make a few updates, and the first couple changes worked OK, however I'm having trouble debugging the latest change.
-I need to be able to make small updates with confidence without "re-architecting" everything.
+I need to be able to make small updates with confidence.

-I had expected file imports and path resolution to work a certain way and for asynchronous tests to work out of the box, however things don't work in Python-land like they do in Node.js / JavaScript-land so I had to do some investigation.

 # Conclusions
 - Small same file unit and async unit tests should be enough to keep troubleshooting and debugging simple, for now.